kbrock84/kbrock84.com-gatsby/src/pages/03-14-2019/index.md

 "apple".replace(/p/g, "b"); // returns abble
 ```

 A great way to use the JavaScript `String.replace` is with regular expressions.
-However, If you want to replace **all** occurences of a matched pattern, you need to include to `g` modifier to search globally.
+However, If you want to replace **all** occurrences of a matched pattern, you need to include to `g` modifier to search globally.
 Without it, the above expression will only replace the first `p` it finds.

 ```javascript
 "apple".replace(/p/); // returns abple